AvinashTambe/storybook-automation/README.md

 This command will detect your framework and configure Storybook accordingly.

 ### 3. Start Storybook
-After installation, you can start Storybook with:
+After installation, you can start Storybook locally to view and interact with your components:

 ```sh
 npm run storybook
 ```

-or
+or, if you use Yarn:

 ```sh
 yarn storybook
 ```

+This will start a local development server and open Storybook in your default browser, usually at [http://localhost:6006](http://localhost:6006).

+You can now browse your stories, use add-ons, and (if installed) access the Playwright codegen panel.

 ---
 **Troubleshooting:**